ESSNA urges the Government to ensure exemption of sports nutrition from the legislation

 “ESSNA fully supports the UK Government’s goal to tackle obesity and improve people’s diets.
 For instance, our consumer education campaign which works to ensure consumers are well-informed on sports nutrition products, are purchasing and using products that are unique to their specific needs, and are staying safe, has been very successful since its launch in 2016.
 We urge the UK Government to acknowledge and support the contribution of sports nutrition industry on the promotion of healthy diets and active lifestyles.”

-The UK Government is introducing legislation to tackle childhood obesity, restricting the promotion of product categories that are significant contributors to children’s sugar and calorie intakes.
+The UK government has already introduced sugar tax, and is now bringing in more legislation to tackle childhood obesity.
+They are planning on restricting the promotion of product categories that are significant contributors to children’s sugar and calorie intakes.
 The Government launched a public consultation to investigate, among other issues, the scope of the categories and products that should be subject to the restrictions.
 ESSNA, the voice of the specialist sports and active nutrition sector in Europe, participated in the consultation to ensure that food products intended for sportspeople will not be caught by the restrictions and to bring to the forefront the role that sports nutrition can play in helping consumers to lead healthy lifestyles.

 ESSNA urges the Government to clarify what model will be used for the definition of the product categories that contribute to childhood obesity and to provide clear exemptions for sports nutrition products.
 The Government must also explain what constitutes a product that will come to the attention of children, provide efficient guidance to enforcement authorities and ensure that the latter are clear about what products fall within the scope of the new legislation.